Introduction

 Pros

-- Competitive pricing for feature set
+- Competitive pricing for the features offered

 - Strong integration with other Zoho products